shanelin0107/MuckRock-US-Military-Base-Slot-Machine-Revenue-Explorer/fa25-team-b/ PDF Extraction/readme.md

 ```
 *3. Run the notebook cells sequentially to extract and standardize tables.*

-*4. Exported CSVs will appear in the output folder and are aligned for merging with other fiscal years.*
+*4. Exported CSVs will appear in the output folder (CSVs) and are aligned for merging with other fiscal years.*

 ### FY2022 Asset Report
 The FY2022 Asset Report data has been fully extracted and cleaned for analysis.